SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 What supplemental material can be uploaded with my submission?

-Because we check with other conferences and journals for duplicate submissions (which are summarily rejected), you may also wish to include a cover letter that outlines the differences between your SIGGRAPH Asia 2013 submission and the related paper.
+Because we check with other conferences and journals for duplicate submissions (which are summarily rejected), you may also wish to include a cover letter that outlines the differences between your SIGGRAPH Asia 2014 submission and the related paper.
 Related papers and cover letters need not be anonymous, as they will be used only by the members of the Technical Papers Committee to determine whether the submitted work is unique.
-For more information, see the Double Submissions section.
+For more information, see the Double Submissions section of the FAQs.

 What is the difference between anonymous and non-anonymous supplemental material?